rchmura/vimeography/readme.txt

 = How do I get the latest updates for my themes? =

 If you purchased your theme at vimeography.com, you should have received an email receipt containing an activation code for your theme.
-Enter that activation code on the "My Themes" page of the Vimeography plugin.
+Enter that activation code on the "Manage Activations" page of the Vimeography plugin.
 Once done, you will be subscribed to theme updates which will automatically be delivered to your WordPress installation, just like any other plugin.

 = Why don’t you support YouTub/MetaHall/Flacker/PreschoolHumor? =